railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 .. tip:: For accountants

-	When you create a database you can elect to install only the accounting modules by choosing the :guilabel:`Accounting only profile` :mod:`profile_accounting`.
+	When you create a database you can install only the accounting modules by choosing the :guilabel:`Accounting only profile` :mod:`profile_accounting`.

 	You should then install the web portal :mod:`portal_account`.